jotaku1993/hello_world/README.md

 # hello_world
 start to use git
-and it is edited in another branch
+some practice of leetcode and java